1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.

 Accounts receivable is stated at the amount management expects to collect from outstanding balances.
 Management establishes a reserve for doubtful accounts based on its assessment of the current status of individual accounts.
 Balances that remain outstanding after management has used reasonable collection efforts are written off against the allowance.
-There were no allowances for doubtful accounts as of June 30, 2015 and December 31, 2014.
-At June 30, 2015 and December 31, 2014, there were no accounts receivable outstanding.
+There were no allowances for doubtful accounts as of June 30, 2016 and December 31, 2015.
+At June 30, 2016, no single customer accounted for 10% of its accounts receivable.
+At December 31, 2015, there were no accounts receivable.

-As disclosed in Note 6 of the Notes to Unaudited Condensed Financial Statements, Advance Pharmaceutical Company Ltd., (Advance Pharmaceutical) a related party, accounted for 91% and 92% of the Companys revenue during the three months ended June 30, 2015 and 2014, respectively.
-During the six months ended June 30, 2015 and 2014, Advance Pharmaceutical accounted for 78% and 96% of the Companys revenue, respectively.
+As disclosed in Note 5 of the Notes to Unaudited Condensed Financial Statements, Advance Pharmaceutical Company Ltd., a related party, accounted for 0% and 91% of the Company's revenue during the three months ended June 30, 2016 and 2015, respectively.
+During the six months ended June 30, 2016 and 2015, Advance Pharmaceutical accounted for 0% and 78% of the Company's revenue, respectively.

 Fair Value of Financial Instruments